Cyanne went swimming with whale sharks while she was on exchange in Australia. Read student exchange stories.

 Application

 Applications are completed online through Waterloo Passport.
-Only one application per student is permitted.
+Only one application per student is possible.
 As such, students are encouraged to include the top four schools of choice in their application.

 Matching and application to host school

-You will be notified of your match via e-mail in early January.
+You will be notified of your match by e-mail.

 Please note, a match does not mean you have been admitted to the host school.
-You will be required to submit a formal application for admission directly to your host school.
+You will be required to submit a formal application for admission directly to your host school once you have been matched.
 You will receive instructions by email for completing this second application:

-- For winter term exchanges: instructions will be sent out by the end of September.
+• For winter and spring term exchanges: instructions will be sent out by the end of September.

 Course selection